Microcastle: Vinyl versions

 The original pressing of the vinyl on Kranky was one white vinyl LP, had a single panel jacket with different artwork than the CD (see alternate artwork), and came with Weird Era Cont. on CD in its own paper sleeve.
 Since the album has gained popularity, there has been another pressing, with both parts of the album being pressed on black vinyl in a gatefold jacket with the orange artwork originally used for the CD.

 Reception

 Microcastle has been met with much acclaim since its release, currently holding an 81 rating on Metacritic, from a weighted average of 35 professional critics, indicating "Universal Acclaim".
 Both Tiny Mix Tapes and Sputnikmusic awarded the album with a perfect score.
 Spin, Billboard, The New York Times and The Guardian all gave the album an 8/10.
 Rolling Stone rewarded the album a 3.5 score, and RS contributor, Daniel Kreps listed Microcastle/Weird Era Cont. as his favorite album of 2008.
 Pitchfork also rated the album highly, naming the album 50th best record of the decade and 5th best of the year, along with awarding it with a 9.2 upon initial review.
 Pitchfork also named “Nothing Ever Happened” the 6th best song of the year and 81st best song of the decade.
 Hype Machine rated the album as 11th best of the year.

+In October 2025, Paste ranked the album at number 245 on their "250 Greatest Albums of the 21st Century So Far" list, writing: "In those days, the sight of the unconventionally handsome Cox as a conventional rock frontman was exhilarating, affirming stuff.
+And though Microcastle is hardly straightforward, it was an aggressive step toward the mainstream that sacrificed none of Deerhunter’s woozy adventurousness."